Board Games Publisher book

 "Board Game Publisher" is available as print-on-demand paperback (6x9" , 270 pages), and as e-book.

-It is available on several platforms and formats for your convenience :
+The book is available worldwide on several platforms and formats for your convenience :

 - Drivethrurpg.com (US paperback including digital versions OR pdf+epub) :